Wall Street Rallies Again as Stocks Ride Post-Election Wave

 Broadly, markets are seeing split control of Congress as a case of what Mizuho Bank calls “Goldilocks Gridlock.”

 Investors see cause for optimism if either Biden or President Donald Trump ultimately wins the presidency, and what they want most of all is just for a clear winner to emerge.
-“Equities fear uncertainty rather than the actual outcome,” strategists at Barclays wrote in a report.
+Stocks “fear uncertainty rather than the actual outcome,” strategists at Barclays wrote in a report.

 But the expectation that Biden has a chance of winning has also raised hopes that U.S. foreign policies might be “more clear,” said Jackson Wong, asset management director of Amber Hill Capital.
 He added, “investors are cheering for that.
 That’s why the markets are performing well.”

-Wall Street's rally was widespread, with more than 90% of stocks in the S&P 500 higher.
-Qualcomm jumped 13.9% for the biggest gain in the index after it reported stronger revenue and profit for the latest quarter than analysts expected.
+Wall Street's rally was widespread, with nearly 90% of stocks in the S&P 500 higher.
+Qualcomm jumped 13.4% for the biggest gain in the index after it reported stronger revenue and profit for the latest quarter than analysts expected.

 That's been the strongest trend through this earnings season, which is close to wrapping up.
 S&P 500 companies are on pace to report a drop in profits of roughly 8% from year-ago levels.
 That's much milder than the nearly 21% decline Wall Street was forecasting at the start of last month.